Conservatories and orangeries

 - How far do you want them to open?

-To help you answer these questions, think about your lifestyle and how you will use the room.
-Where are you most likely to sit?
-Where will the sun be for most of the day?
+To help you answer these questions, think about how you're likely to use the room.
+What time of day are you going to use it most often, and where will the sun be at those times?

 You can choose single or double doors, folding doors or sliding doors.
-Where they are will affect how you can lay out furniture in your conservatory and how much useable space you have, so it's worth thinking about this early on.
+Where they are will affect how you can lay out furniture in your conservatory and how much useable space you have, so you'll need to think about how you want to arrange the layout early on.

-Roof vents are often a feature you have to pay extra for, but can be worth it to keep your conservatory cool, particularly if it's south facing or gets a lot of sun.
+Roof vents are often a feature you have to pay extra for, but can be worth it to keep your conservatory cool, particularly if it's south facing and will get a lot of sun.

 Remember that the location of electrical sockets, radiators, doors and any TV aerial sockets will also affect how you can position furniture.